Fa\`a di Bruno Hopf algebras: Faà di Bruno formulas in several variables

-A character $f$ of $\F(N)$ is specified by its values on algebra generators $f^r_{\bar n} = f(\tPi^r_{\bar n})$, which yield coefficients of the $N$-series \eqref{eq:N-series}.
+A character $f$ of $\sF(N')$ is specified by its values on algebra generators $f^r_{\bar n} = f(\tPi^r_{\bar n})$, which yield coefficients of the $N'$-series \eqref{eq:N'-series}.
 The convolution of two such characters $g$, $f$ has coefficients

-where the second product ranges over ordered coloured partitions of a set with $|\bar n|$ elements; since there are $\bar n! \big/ \prod_i (\bar m_i!)^{\la_{i,\bar m_i}}$ of these with prescribed colours, rearrangement of the right hand side yields~\eqref{eq:multi-compose}.
-Thus, the character group of $\F(N)$ is anti-isomorphic to the group of $N$-series like~\eqref{eq:N-series} under composition.
-Also, the antipode on $\F(N)$ provides Lagrange reversion in several variables~\cite{HaimanS}.
+where the second product ranges over \textit{ordered} coloured partitions of a set with $|\bar n|$ elements; since there are $\bar n! \big/ \prod_i (\bar m_i!)^{\la_{i,\bar m_i}}$ of these with prescribed colours, rearrangement of the right hand side yields a formula for~\eqref{eq:N'-series}.
+Thus, the character group of $\sF(N')$ is anti-isomorphic to the group of $N'$-series like~\eqref{eq:N'-series} under composition.
+Also, the antipode on $\sF(N')$ provides Lagrange reversion in several variables~\cite{HaimanS89}.

-As mentioned, the \bfb\ algebras (perhaps involving functional derivatives) have applications in quantum field theory.
+For the applications of Faà di~Bruno algebras to real analytic function theory we recommend~\cite{KrantzP02}.
+The Faà di~Bruno algebras (perhaps involving functional derivatives) have applications in quantum field theory.
 Some elementary ones are described in~\cite{Quaoar}.
-Deeper ones related to renormalization theory are broached in~\cite{CaswellK,ConnesKrII}; much remains to be explored.
+Deeper ones related to renormalization theory were broached in~\cite{CaswellK82,ConnesKr01}, and further explored in~\cite{Foissy08}.
+A nice, relatively recent work in this respect is~\cite{KrYeats17}.